 The incision is closed, and the knee is stabilized.

 Partial knee replacement preserves healthy bone and tissue in the unaffected compartments of the knee.
 The procedure typically involves a shorter hospital stay and faster recovery compared to total knee replacement.
 Patients often report a more natural feeling in the knee compared to total knee replacement.
+With less disruption to surrounding soft tissues, patients may experience reduced post-operative pain and swelling.
+This approach can also lead to improved joint function and a quicker return to normal daily activities.

 Physical Therapy